phillord/tawny-owl/docs/querying.md

 Note that this *does not* return `C`, which might be expected; logically, as `C` is equivalent to `B`, and `B` is a subclass of `A` then it is true that `C` is a subclass of `A`.
-However, the OWL API cannot determine this without the use of interferencing, for which we must use `tawny.reasoner`.
+However, the OWL API cannot determine this without the use of inferencing, for which we must use `tawny.reasoner`.

 Tawny also provides a number of predicates for testing relationships.